-Financial assets and financial liabilities measured at fair value in the statement of financial position are classified into three Levels of a fair value hierarchy.
+Financial assets and financial liabilities measured at fair value in the balance sheet are classified into three Levels of a fair value hierarchy.
 The three levels are defined based on the observability of significant inputs to the measurement, as follows:

-Level 1: guoted prices (unadjusted) in active markets for financial instruments.
+Level 1: quoted prices (unadjusted) in active markets for financial instruments.

-Level 2: The fair value of financial instruments that are not traded in an active market is determined using valuation techniques which maximise the use of observable market data rely as little as possible on entity specific estimates.
+Level 2: The fair value of financial instruments that are not traded in an active market is determined using valuation techniques which maximize the use of observable market data rely as little as possible on entity specific estimates.